VeronikaRuliskova/help/docs/woosms-module-installation.md

 1. Plugin upload

 You can:
- * Upload the `woosms–––sms–module–for–woocommerce` folder to `/wp-content/plugins/` directory via FTP
+ * Upload the ` woocommerce-woosms` folder to `/wp-content/plugins/` directory via FTP
  * Upload the full ZIP file via *Plugins -> Add New -> Upload* on your WordPress Administration Panel
  * Search **WooSMS – SMS Module for WooCommerce** in the search engine available on *Plugins -> Add New* and press *Install Now* button
 2. Plugin activation